MelodiousMeadow/PinnacleHealthAnalysis/README.md

 These insights highlight areas where adjustments can be made to optimize performance and capitalize on successful campaign strategies.

-## Overview of Singup and Claim Metrics
+## Overview of Signup and Claim Metrics

+**Claims Analysis:**

-From 2019 to 2023, claims analysis revealed that chemotherapy had an average claim amount of $2,040, while glucose monitoring accumulated a total claim amount of $5,179,846.
-Glucose monitoring consistently had the highest percentage of claims, with a peak of 60% in December 2019.
-Dialysis treatment claims saw a significant increase starting in March 2020, reaching 48% of total claims by July 2022, likely due to the impact of COVID-19 on high-risk patients.
+- Chemotherapy: Average claim amount of $2,040.
+- Glucose Monitoring: Total claim amount of $5,179,846; highest percentage of claims, peaking at 60% in December 2019.
+- Dialysis Treatment: Significant increase starting March 2020, reaching 48% of total claims by July 2022, likely due to COVID-19 impacts on high-risk patients.

-In terms of signups, the #CoverageMatters campaign accounted for 33% of signups in November 2019.
-The #HealthyLiving campaign saw nearly 40% of signups in November 2022, and #HealthyForAll represented 33% of signups in May 2019.
-Overall, these campaigns collectively accounted for 15-40% of signups between 2019 and 2023.
-In contrast, campaigns such as Golden Years Security and Summer Wellness Tips garnered under 5% of signups during the same period.
+**Signup Analysis:**

+- #CoverageMatters Campaign: 33% of signups in November 2019.
+- #HealthyLiving Campaign: Nearly 40% of signups in November 2022.
+- Health For All Campaign: 33% of signups in May 2019.
+- Overall Campaign Impact: 15-40% of signups from 2019 to 2023.
+- Low-Performing Campaigns: Golden Years Security and Summer Wellness Tips, each under 5% of signups.

 ## Recommendations and Actionable Steps